checkedc/checkedc-llvm-project/README.md

 ## More information

-For more information on the Checked C clang compiler, see the [SSDP LLVM Project wiki](https://github.com/checkedc/checkedc-llvm-project/wiki).
+For more information on the Checked C clang compiler, see the [Checked C LLVM Project wiki](https://github.com/checkedc/checkedc-llvm-project/wiki).

 ## Build Status